junxit/us-congress-code/title-06/chapter-1/sec-195e.md

     - **(B)** Restricted Data or data that was formerly Restricted Data, as defined in section 2014(y) of title 42;
     - **(C)** material classified at the Sensitive Compartmented Information (SCI) level, as defined in section 3345 of title 50; or
     - **(D)** information relating to a special access program, as defined in section 6.1 of Executive Order 13526 (50 U.S.C.
 3161 note) or any successor order.
   - **(3)** *Controlled unclassified information* The term “controlled unclassified information” means information described as “Controlled Unclassified Information” under Executive Order 13556 (50 U.S.C.
-3501 note)11 See References in Text note below.. or any successor order.
+3501 note) 11 See References in Text note below. or any successor order.
   - **(4)** *Project* The term “project” means a research or development project, program, or activity administered by the Department, whether ongoing, completed, or otherwise terminated.
 - **(e)** *Limitation* Nothing in this section overrides or otherwise affects the requirements specified in section 468 of this title.